vishapoberon/compiler/doc/Roadmap.md

  - CASE statements only support INTEGER (with low positive values) and CHAR.
  - Reject LOOP statements.
  - All imported variables are read-only.

+#### To be left out?

+Work on other compatibility layers is in progress. voc team also works on bindings to existing C/Pascal libraries.